ChMacedo/ticket-lifecycle/README.md

 </p>
 <p>
 Intake <br />
-First lets make some tickets through the end user portal  <br />
+First lets make an example tickets through the end user portal, so we can follow its lifecycle.  <br />
 </p>
 <br />